-Port side Starboard side Figure 2: Kellian Line Setter with modifications used to improve performance during initial performance testing at sea (Baker et al. 2014).
+Port side Starboard side Figure 2: Kellian Line Setter Prototype 2 with modifications used to improve performance during initial performance testing at sea (Baker et al. 2014).

-It was our intention to confirm in the flume tank that effective performance of the KLS 2 can be achieved at sea behind a vessel at speeds of 5 - 6 knots, before returning the device for further testing at sea in New Zealand.
-In this report we describe our work to achieve this aim, as well as reporting on the further prototypes we have now developed that may allow bottom longine gear to be efficiently deployed underwater.
+It was our intention to confirm in the flume tank that effective performance of the KLS 2 could be achieved at sea behind a vessel at speeds of 5 - 6 knots, before returning the device for further testing at sea in New Zealand.
+In this report we describe our work to address this aim, as well as reporting on the development and trialling of further prototypes that may allow bottom longline gear to be efficiently deployed underwater.